What to Stock Up on for Winter

 8. Snacks

-Please stock your pantry with some healthy snacks, popcorn, candy, chocolate, and even junk food, if you feel inclined.
-If we are stuck at home for 2-3 weeks because of an unforeseen snowstorm, I may want some Peanut M & M’s.
-It’s all about being prepared, right?
+Please stock your pantry with healthy snacks like popcorn, candy, chocolate, and even junk food, if you feel inclined.
+If we are stuck at home for 2-3 weeks because of an unforeseen snowstorm, I may want some Peanut M&Ms. It’s all about being prepared, right?

-What can I do to better prepare my house for the winter?
+What can I do to prepare my house for the winter better?

 Some things you should consider are: